univention/ucsschool-id-connector/docs/source/admin.rst

    - best so far: https://docs.software-univention.de/ucsschool-handbuch-4.4.html#structure:ldap

-If you want to also develop for id-connector, please also see the next chapter :doc:`plugins`.
+If you want to also develop for the id-connector, please also see the next chapter :doc:`development`.

 Installation
 ============